 Most travel nurse assignments are around 13 weeks per assignment, which means that if you decide to become a travel nurse it’s possible that you’ll be away from the place you call home for a couple of months.
 This takes preparation.

 Do you have a spouse or a partner?
 What about children?
 How will your travel nursing impact those closest to you?
 If you are partnered, consider an honest conversation with your partner about the effect your absence will have.
 And if you have children, consider their ages and whether or not there are others in your life that could help to care for them.
 Talk to your travel staffing agency to see if they can help you find housing that will accommodate family needs.
 And if you’re single, don’t discount your relationships!
 Friends, parents, siblings, and other connections will be affected by your absence.
 Take stock of what your travel will mean!

 Also consider pets, plants, and the upkeep and maintenance of your permanent place of residence.
 Is there someone who could take care of things for you?
 Perhaps a high school or college student that could pet and/or plant sit, as well as collect mail and help take care of other details?

 Travel nursing can be a rewarding and lucrative career choice, especially if entered into with extensive information and intention.
-Doing your due diligence with research and forethought will help ensure that your time traveling will be the best it can possibly be.
+Doing your due diligence with research and forethought will help ensure that your time traveling on travel nurse assignments will be the best it can possibly be.